Follow the link for current consultations on new applications.

 There is considerable confusion nationally within the combustion sector relating to Schedule 13A small waste incineration plant permitting compliance requirements.
 WRS are aware that there are a number of companies promoting the installation of SWIP's to small waste operators with a renewable hearing initiative (RHI) subsidy for installation costs.
 WRS strongly recommend that potential operators/applicants/environmental consultants contact WRS to discuss the compliance requirements of running SWIP's prior to engaging in any contractual arrangements with potential suppliers.
-There is also a dedicated application form for Schedule 13A processes available here.
+Follow this link for a dedicated application form for Schedule 13A processes.

 The majority of business in Worcestershire comply with the law and have an environmental consciousness when it comes to their manufacturing and products.
 However, there are companies who are avoiding regulation and in doing so are giving themselves an unfair commercial advantage.

 In 2015 WRS were informed of a company that were operating a process that WRS had no knowledge of.
 As a consequence the company had been found out to have been operating at a significant commercial advantage for many years without abatement equipment.
 The company was prosecuted in the magistrate Court and handed down a fine £14,874 in late 2015.
 The company was also required to apply for a permit and invest heavily in abatement equipment.
 The company is now complying with the same standards as other companies in the County and on a fair footing.